ScottyLabs/doberman/README.md

 Before running, make sure to create `data/prometheus/queries.active` inside of the root directory, otherwise Prometheus will fail.
 This is not the expected behavior, as Prometheus should bootstrap itself on first startup - not sure how to fix this, may have to do with chown nobody.
 See <https://github.com/prometheus/prometheus/issues/5976> for details.

 ## TODO
-- Fix the aforementioned problem (might not need to fix anymore - could just init on VM and leave running)
+- [ ] Fix the aforementioned problem (might not need to fix anymore - could just init on VM and leave running)
-- Make alertmanager - send to Slack/Discord/etc.
+- [ ] Make alertmanager - send to Slack/Discord/etc.
-  - Also make sure alerts are actually reaching Grafana
+  - [ ] Also make sure alerts are actually reaching Grafana
-  - Each alert should ping no one/ping relevant people based on severity
+  - [ ] Each alert should ping no one/ping relevant people based on severity
-- Customize alerts - custom endpoints?
-  - SSL expiry alerts
-  - Performance degradation alerts
-  - Track performance of prometheus itself as well
+- [ ] Fix alerts timeline short-term weird chunks (only on Jason's setup? someone else should check)
+- [ ] Custom endpoints - work with other teams
-- Github
+- [ ] Github
-  - Update permissions to only allow pull requests
+  - [ ] Update permissions to only allow pull requests
-  - Add staging branch
+  - [ ] Add staging branch
-- Once VMs are available, host prometheus on VMs - figure out how
+- [ ] Once VMs are available, host prometheus on VMs - figure out how
-- Before deployment, increase the interval between scrapes
+- [ ] Before deployment, increase the interval between scrapes
-- Figure out how to make every alert show up on Grafana
+- [ ] Figure out how to make every alert show up on Grafana
-- Probably should refine the layout of the dashboard as well
+- [ ] Probably should refine the layout of the dashboard as well
+- [x] Customize alerts
+  - [x] SSL expiry alert
+  - [x] Performance degradation alert
+  - [x] Track performance of prometheus itself as well
-- :p
+- [x] :p